Register of New Zealand

 JOHNSTON, Rev John

-He was farming; left farming & became HM.
+He was farming; left farming & became a Home Missionary.

 HM Waikawa & Mokoreta MtP 9.1908; he had an accident which kept him in house for time;